By Tom Ballato

 From what I’ve read, coach Izzo was a role model for you.
 What is your relationship with him like?

 Ianni: Coach Izzo and I have a very good relationship.
 Like with all of his players, current or former, he always has my back on things, and he’s always checking in on me to make sure things are going well and that my speaking career is still going well.
 He separates himself from other coaches just by the relationships he’s developed with his players and the family atmosphere that he’s created not only at our program, but throughout the university.

 You were on some great teams during your time at Michigan State.
 Last guy off the bench that all the MSU fans knew.
 Describe the atmosphere in the Berslin Center and your time on the team.

 You played on the same team with Draymond Green.
-How was he as a teammate, and did you see him becoming a star like he is today?
+How was he as a teammate, and did you see him becoming a star in the NBA?

 Now let’s move on to your personal life.
 You were diagnosed with Autism at a young age, and doctors told your parents you wouldn’t graduate, become an athlete, and believed eventually you would have to live in a group home.
 You were also bullied for being different when you were younger.
 How did you overcome all the bullying and limitations you were given?